16francej/16francej.github.io/_posts/2017-8-3-CircleSwiper:-A-Game-for-iOS.md

 Live demo: https://youtu.be/N-RbBzLItNM

 ### Intro
-I spent most of the summer after my Freshman year in Guatemala repairing medical equipment, but after coming back to the US I had a month left of summer and a lot of free time.
+I spent most of the summer after my freshman year in Guatemala repairing medical equipment, but after coming back to the US I had a month left of summer and a lot of free time.
 I decided to explore app development, and completed the online course: "Developing iOS 10 Apps With Swift" by Profressor Paul Hegarty at Stanford.
 Overall I enjoyed the course, I liked how he incorporated lessons about overall program design along with Swift and Xcode.
 It was sometimes frustrating to not be able to ask questions, but I was able to find most answers through the discussion forums.
 You make a few different apps throughout the couse, and after